 4.2 Where the Customer is using a free or trial version of Diffusion Cloud, Diffusion Cloud is provided “as is” and “as available” only with no service levels or uptime guarantees.
 However, (a) Customers using free or trial versions can ask support questions on the forums accessible via the Website and these may be responded to by PUSH and other third party members of the community.
 PUSH is not liable or responsible for the responses given by any third party and does not guarantee that it will respond to questions posted on forums; (b) PUSH aims to provide a default level 99.9% uptime for Diffusion Cloud save where it is performing planned or emergency maintenance in which case Diffusion Cloud may be unavailable but provides no guarantee in this regard; (c) PUSH may provide updates and upgrades from time to time.
 Customers taking free or trial versions of Diffusion Cloud can upgrade their subscription at any time in the “My Account” section subject to the payment of the applicable fee.

 5.2 Payment of Subscription Fees and Support Fees will be due monthly in advance for the subscription and Support Services, if any.
-Where the Customer exceeds the Permitted Use Allowance the Overage shall be charged in arrears at the end of the month in which they were incurred.
+Where the Customer incurs data fees, they shall be charged in arrears at the end of the month in which they were incurred.
 The Customer shall make payment via the Payment Provider on or before the due date.

 5.4 In the event that the Customer does not pay all fees when due (a) PUSH reserves the right to charge interest at 4% per annum above the prevailing base rate on any unpaid amount from the due date until payment is received in full, whether before or after judgement and (b) PUSH may suspend the Customer’s access to Diffusion Cloud until such time as payment (including any accrued interest) is made.